IBM/aspera-cli/docs/README.erb.md

 `vault_password` specifies the password for the vault.

 Although it can be specified on command line, for security reason you should avoid exposing the secret.
-For example it can be securely specified on command line like this:
+For example, it can be securely specified on command line like this:

 ```bash
 read -s <%=opt_env(%Q`vault_password`)%>
 export <%=opt_env(%Q`vault_password`)%>
 ```

-#### Vault: System key chain
+#### Vault: System keychain

 > **Note:** **macOS only**

-It is possible to manage secrets in macOS key chain (only read supported currently).
+It is possible to manage secrets in macOS keychain (only read supported currently).

 ```bash
 --vault=@json:'{"type":"system","name":"<%=cmd%>"}'